 Temperature Control in Food Businesses (Scotland)

-The legal framework combines specific numeric requirements in domestic regulation with broader outcome-based duties that do not prescribe a fixed figure at all.
-Understanding which is which matters, because the legal and evidential consequences can differ significantly.
+The law combines fixed numeric thresholds with broader outcome-based duties that do not specify a figure at all.
+The distinction matters because the legal and evidential consequences are not the same.

 Common Food Safety Temperatures (Quick Reference)